 See Related: Enter the Realm of the Eagle on Grand Canyon Skywalk

 6. North Rim: Best Area for the Road-Less Traveled

-The North Rim is closed during the winter months and is a five-hour drive from the South Rim.
+The North Rim is closed during winter and is a five-hour drive from the South Rim.
 Although less populated, North Rim provides some unbeatable views with fewer crowds.
 Page, Arizona, and Kanab, Utah, sit just above the North Rim.

 The North Rim is a haven for returning visitors to the Grand Canyon and those looking to spend more time away from crowds and on the road less traveled.
 Known for its harsher climate, this section of the park closes in winter and reopens around mid-May.

 The NPS says this side of the canyon only sees 10 percent of all park visitors.
 Hiking from south to north is a total of 21 miles, but a 220-mile drive.

 Tourists brave enough to visit this side of the rim will experience tranquil scenic drives, difficult hikes, stunning views, and plenty of stimulating off-roading adventures.
 Bright Angel Point Trail is perhaps one of the most popular hikes.